qisun724/cse15l-lab-reports/report1.md

 ## **3. Remote Connect for MacOS users**
-Now we will use ssh to connect to a remote computer over the Internet.
+Now you will use ssh to connect to a remote computer over the Internet.
 Open up a terminal in VScode by clicking on "Terminal" located on the upper left corner of your screen where the menu bar is and then click on "New Terminal."
 ![Image](terminal1.png)

 After the terminal pops up, type the following command but `zz` replaced with the last two letters in your course-specific account.\